|

 minutes.

-moderator, the respective stated clerk, Reporting
+Annual b.
+The moderator, the stated clerk, the

-the councils, commissions, committees, boards,
+Reporting councils, commissions, committees,

-agencies, and organizations of
+boards, agencies, and organizations of

-a respective Presbytery, Sub-Synod, and of
+a respective Presbytery, Sub-Synod, and

-each Primary Synod (Auburn and
+of each Primary Synod (Auburn and

 Westminster), shall report annually

-all the proceedings and actions of that
+all the proceedings and actions of

-respective body to their Primary
+those respective bodies to their

-Synod (Westminster
+Primary Synod (Westminster

 and Auburn), which shall review